leanote/leanote/README.md

 Leanote contains: Leanote Web & Server (this repository), [Desktop app](https://github.com/leanote/desktop-app), [iOS](https://github.com/leanote/leanote-ios), [Android](https://github.com/leanote/leanote-android).
 And all the products are open source!

-You can install Leanote on your server, and use Leanote App (Desktop, iOs, Android) to sync notes with your self-hosted server.
+You can install Leanote on your server, and use Leanote App (Desktop, iOS, Android) to sync notes with your self-hosted server.

 Welcome to sign up on https://leanote.com, Leanote team provide a stable and reliable service for you.